55Cancri/qstd/ATOMIC_MODULES.md

 **Core principle:** Simplicity through consistency.
 Complexity is managed by predictable patterns, not eliminated by clever abstractions.

+> **Updating this document:** Blend new guidance into existing sections when possible.
+Only create new sections when content truly doesn't fit elsewhere.
+Enhance rather than expand.

 ## Module anatomy

 **Only `index.ts` is required.** All other files are optional and added as needed: